-(C) Stamp Duty Reserve Tax
+9.1.3 Stamp Duty Reserve Tax

-Stamp Duty Reserve Tax ("SDRT") is generally charged on any agreements to transfer shares of ICVCs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration.
+Stamp duty reserve tax (SDRT) is generally charged on any agreements to transfer shares of OEICs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration.

-No SDRT charge arises on the issue of shares of ICVCs.
-However, investors may be subject to an SDRT charge where Shares are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.
+No SDRT charge arises on the issue or surrender of shares in OEICs.
+However, investors may be subject to an SDRT charge where Shares in the Company are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.

-8.2 Taxation of the Shareholders
+9.2 Taxation of the Shareholders